losttype/blog.losttype.com/src/2013-11-12-silvio-bruggers-type-finds.md

 categories:
   - Uncategorized
 ---
-I recently noticed lots of beautiful vintage type finds on [Silvio Brügger&#8217;s instagram feed][1].
+I recently noticed lots of beautiful vintage type finds on [Silvio Brügger’s instagram feed][1].

-I&#8217;ve been speaking with Silvio, sounds like he has more to share with us soon!
+I’ve been speaking with Silvio, sounds like he has more to share with us soon!

 <img class="blog-image-double" src="/media/2013/11/1.jpg" /> <img class="blog-image-double" src="/media/2013/11/2.jpg" />